International Travel Support

 - Laws/restrictions (especially those related to inclusion of all potential CCU travelers)

-Travel Risk Advisory Group
+International Travel Risk Management Advisory Group

 The travel risk advisory group is composed of individuals from the CGE and additional offices at the University to review those international proposals that would otherwise not meet the general approval process to both determine whether they should be approved and if so, with what training/limitations/support that is needed.
+The International Travel Risk Management Advisory Group meets the 1st and 3rd Tuesday of each month from 1:15 - 2pm.
+Requests for travel need to be submitted to the committee no later than the Friday before each meeting at email@example.com and should include the completed International Travel Request and any additional support materials that help the committee members understand your intended travel locations, activities included, expectations related to interactions locally and resource/collaborations with local organizations/individuals, and plans to support healthy and safe engagement.

 For all travel abroad, the University has a Designated Contact Person who is responsible for reviewing any threats identified to the travelers abroad.
 This information is communicated to all travelers, and in the case of travel to partnering institutions, exchange students, etc., also to the host institution contact.
 The University enters all travelers into a travel tracer system and travel registry so that immediate notifications can be provided both the traveler and designated contact person in case of natural disaster (flood, landslide, earthquake, tsunami), civil unrest, terrorism, crime, or other high-impact activity that could threaten the CCU travelers at the specific geographic locations of the program.
 This allows the designated contact person to reach out to assure the safety of the CCU travelers and to offer assistance if needed.
+In addition, CCU's international insurance provider, OnCall International, maintains security, health and safety monitoring locations around the world.
+CCU's registration of all travelers with OnCall helps to support timely notification and support in the event of arising incidents while abroad.

 The International Crisis Management Team